 We welcome applications from mature students with non-standard qualifications and recognise all other equivalent and international qualifications.

 If English is not your first language, an IELTS score of 6.0 or equivalent when you start the course is essential.
 English language tuition| is available at DMU both before and during the course if required.

-In the first year, you develop your skills and understanding of information system design, business IT and the creative employment of visual web and internet technologies.
+In the first year, you will develop your skills and understanding of information system design, business IT and the creative employment of visual web and internet technologies.
 You will also develop business information presentations and gain an understanding of the social and technical components of ICT.